georgematheos/vs-app-backend/api.md

 #### <a name="removeAUserFromVsRestrictions"></a>Remove a user from Vs restrictions

 	 DELETE /api/vs-restrictions/:username
 Removes Vs restrictions from the student specified by `:username` in the URL.
+This user must currently be on Vs restrictions for this to have any effect.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for a faculty member affiliated with the dorm of the student to be put on Vs restrictions, or a dean.